jitsem/lox_weather_rs/README.md

 This is a weather server implementation using PirateWeather API for loxone written in rust.
 This is purely for educational/debugging purposes.
 Don't use this to replace the actual loxone weather service

+> [!WARNING]
+> This is not really usable anymore in it's current form as a replacement for the loxone weather service.
+Since Loxone 16 the validity of the SSL cert for weather.loxone.com is check by the miniserver, which means the DNS trick below does not work anymore.
+Unless future updates allows importing custom CA's in the miniserver, it will never work like this anymore :(
+>
+> I added a new endpoint on /forecast/current/temp/, with the same query params that will just return the current outside temperature for use in the loxone (via the virtual inputs system).

 ## Build

 Build via docker build